 Now that you know how to become a real estate broker, it’s time to live your dream and become one.
 At BrokerBreakUp, we can help.
 Find out more about being your own boss in a brokerage here.

 Broker Breakup helps Dallas TX real estate agents become brokers.
 We’re built on the foundation that agents should have the right to build their own brand.
 That means collecting 100% of your earned commissions.
-We also provide unparalleled support to our Dallas-based LLC Broker Sponsorship clients that fosters productivity and adds value to your business.
+We also provide unparalleled support to our Dallas-based LLC Broker Sponsorship clients that foster productivity and adds value to your business.

 BrokerBreakUp’s principals are redefining the agent/broker relationship, which NAR admits is broken.
 It’s time to let us help you gain your freedom.
 Contact us today to get started.